paulschellin/Waveform/README.md

 using namespace std;

-// If we only want to use a single kind of transform (in this case the same _dft_1d as we used above), then it's easiest to typedef the type to "WaveformType":
+// If we only want to use a single kind of transform (in this case the same _dft_1d as we used above, but [with normalization performed](http://www.fftw.org/doc/The-1d-Discrete-Fourier-Transform-_0028DFT_0029.html#The-1d-Discrete-Fourier-Transform-_0028DFT_0029)), then it's easiest to typedef the type to "WaveformType":

 typedef Waveform < vector<double>				// The type of the real-valued array
 				, vector< complex<double> >		// The type of the complex-valued array
-				, Waveform::Transform::Fftw3_Dft_1d		// The type of transform we want to perform
+				, Waveform::Transform::Fftw3_Dft_1d_Normalized		// The type of transform we want to perform
 				> 			WaveformType;

 int main ()